kkibria/dev_cookbook/flutter.md

 # run from inside <app_name> directory
 firebase init
 ```
-Select either ``Realtime Database`` or ``Firestore``, Because you can use only one of them, not both.
-Check the rest of the options.
+Select either ``Realtime Database`` or ``Firestore``, Because you can use only one of them.
+Both can be use if there is a need but probably not common.
+Check the rest of the options as necessary.

 hit enter.

-Select ``Exiting project`` and select then firebase project you created.
+Select ``Exiting project`` and hit enter.
+Then select the firebase project you just created.

 Note: selecting firestore is giving index trouble, so I selected Realtime